stephenfuqua/stephenfuqua.github.io/_posts/2021/2021-06-24-command-line-developer-operations.md

 4. Occasionally we will find ourselves in a situation where a GUI is unavailable.
-This did not happen very often for people on Windows or MacOSX for the past several decades, but the emergence of Docker for development work has really helped bring the non-graphical world back to the fore even for programmers working on Windows.
+This did not happen very often for people on Windows or MacOSX for the past several decades, but the emergence of Docker for development work has really helped bring the non-graphical world back to the foreground even for programmers working on Windows.
 5. Its what the cool kids are doing.

 On that last point: honestly, I learned Linux back in the '90's because I